-General ventilation of occupied spaces provides fresh and recirculated air for adequate breathing air and the elimination of toxic chemicals.
-It also contributes to the comfort and efficiency of personnel and improved worker health since adequate ventilation helps to control odors, extreme temperature and humidity conditions, carbon dioxide buildup, and the spread of communicable diseases via contamination of airborne dust and droplets.
-In general, dust may cause temporary effects such as eye/respiratory irritation, coughing, and possible aggravation of existing conditions of asthma.
+General ventilation of occupied spaces provides adequate outdoor (i.e., fresh) and recirculated air for breathing and the elimination of hazardous substances.
+It contributes not only to the comfort and efficiency of personnel but also to improved worker health because adequate ventilation helps to control odors, extreme temperature and humidity conditions, carbon dioxide buildup, and the spread of communicable diseases via contamination of airborne dust and droplets.